 Alum returns to campus for the first time in 75 years for Baylor Homecoming

 The Baylor of 1941 would be completely unrecognizable to most Bears today.
 Pat Neff Hall was just two years old.
 Its namesake, former Texas Governor Pat Neff, was still president of Baylor University (and would serve for six more years).
-Campus was almost entirely contained between Fifth and Seventh streets, with Brooks Hall the only building east of the Student Union Building (which was still under construction at the southeast corner of campus).
+Campus was almost entirely contained between Fifth and Seventh streets, with Brooks Hall the only building west of the Student Union Building (which was still under construction at the northwest corner of campus).

 This was the state of campus the day Morris Porter, BBA ’41, graduated and received his accounting degree from Baylor University.
 This was the Baylor Porter remembered for the next 75 years, as life took him around the globe — but never back to Waco.
 Never, that is, until Baylor Homecoming 2016.